 Normally I would use a potato to thicken soup but this French recipe uses flour instead.

 Make a white roux by adding butter, gently cooking the leeks and adding the flour to make a paste - then stir in the stock and tiny cauliflower florets.
-I also use this method for this creamy Mushroom Cappuccino.
+Also use this method for this creamy Mushroom Cappuccino.

 All of the bitter cauliflower stalk is discarded.
 Small, digestible florets are used, cleaned first in a mixture of water with a little vinegar.
 Keep the smallest florets aside for the garniture.

-Once mixed or blended using a stick blender (AKA giraffe in French), create the liaison (pun totally intended with that romantic history).
+Once mixed/blended using a stick blender, create the soup's liaison (pun totally intended with that romantic history).

-A mix of the egg yolks and cream are gradually blended into the soup: add some of the soup liquid to the cream, then add the whole lot to create the Dubarry cream.
+The mix of egg yolks and cream are gradually blended/liaised into the soup.
+Add some of the soup liquid to the cream, then add the whole lot to create the Dubarry cream.

 The garniture is just as important as the soup!
-The classic, according to Auguste Escoffier in his Guide Culinaire, is to add tiny cauliflower florets (pre-cooked à l'anglaise - English-style in boiling water) and some chervil.
+The classic, according to Auguste Escoffier in his Guide Culinaire (1903), is to add tiny cauliflower florets (pre-cooked à l'anglaise - English-style in boiling water) and some chervil.

-My personal preference?
-Forget cooking the garnish.
-Just sprinkle with the smallest of raw florets: the raw crudité-style cauliflower adds a magnificent crunch!
-I also finely grate a cauliflower floret on top of the soup too.
+Even easier, sprinkle with the smallest raw florets: the mini crudité-style cauliflower adds a magnificent crunch!
+Grate a cauliflower floret to top the soup.

-As the Parisian gerbet macaron wasn't yet created in Paris, why not serve the Dubarry Cauliflower Cream with a mini curry macaron?
-The recipe is in the savoury macarons chapter from my book, Mad About Macarons!
-I'm sure the Countess would have approved, even if just for the mischievous fun of it!
+For the ultimate dinner scandal, serve the Dubarry Cauliflower Cream with a mini curry macaron.
+The recipe is in my book, Mad About Macarons - see more how to serve savoury macarons.
+I'm sure Madame would have approved, even if just for the mischievous fun of it.

 Cauliflower Cream Soup (Crème Dubarry)